savannahmarshall/Professional-README-Generator/README.md

 # Professional-README-Generator

 ## Description
-This application is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package with Node.js.
-The user is presented with a list of questions about their application and the answers are combined to create a final product that is a high-quality readme.
-This application allows the user to devote more of their time to working on their project and less time creating a readme.
+This command-line application empowers developers by automatically generating a professional README.md file using Node.js and the Inquirer package.
+By prompting users with targeted questions about their project, the application compiles comprehensive answers into a polished README document.

+Streamlining the documentation process, this tool enables developers to dedicate more time to project development rather than manual README creation.
+It ensures consistency and clarity in documentation, enhancing project professionalism and user engagement.

 While completing this application, I learned how to: